IndrajeetPatil/IndrajeetPatil/README.md

 I am a Software Engineer at [esqLABS](https://esqlabs.com/) and work on open-source software for systems pharmacology.

-My prior academic research work focused on the neural and psychological basis of moral judgment and decision-making (for more, see my [website](https://sites.google.com/site/indrajeetspatilmorality/publications)).
+My prior academic research work focused on the neural and psychological basis of moral decision-making (for publications, see [website](https://sites.google.com/site/indrajeetspatilmorality/publications)).

 I am deeply passionate about **open-source software development**.
 Both in personal capacity and as a core [`easystats`](https://easystats.github.io/easystats/) team member, I love developing tools that make data visualization and statistical analysis